Tox-Archive/Tox-STS/Submitting proposals.md

 ## For client maintainers
-* Please make sure that your vote reflects not only your opinion, but also opinios of other people working on client you are maintaining.
+* Please make sure that your vote reflects not only your opinion, but also opinions of other people working on client you are maintaining.
 * Please review the proposed changes carefully.
 * Please, cast your vote, even if you don't really care.
-It's not like you have to do it right after proposal has been submitted, but please do so in timely manner when you will have time - no one wants to wait very long `;)`
+It's not like you have to do it right after a proposal has been submitted, but please do so in timely manner when you will have time - no one wants to wait very long `;)`

 ## For people with write access to this repo